What Is a Hamburger? The Difference Between a Burger and a Hamburger

 The most well-known fast food sold today is the Burger.
 It is a sandwich made with a patty of ground meat, sauces, and vegetables.
 Though the origins are complex, the Burger's history often connects to Hamburg, Germany.
 However, it was in the U.S. that Burgers originally evolved.

 There are various theories about the origins of American hamburgers.
-One theory suggests that the contemporary Burger emerged at the 1904 St. Louis World's Fair, where vendors served beef patties between slices of bread as a convenient snack.
-Even though the origin of the Burger is a little unclear, it is clear that White Castle played a significant role in making it popular.
+One theory suggests that the contemporary Burger emerged at the 1904 St. Louis World's Fair, where vendors served beef patties between slices of bread as a convenient snack even though the origin of the hamburger vs burger is a little unclear, it is clear that White Castle played a significant role in making it popular.
 When they opened their first fast-food franchise in Wichita, Kansas, in 1921, they helped bring the Burger to a broader audience and turn it into a fast-food sensation.

 Today, a classic burger typically consists of two buns filled with your choice of ingredients, ranging from cheese and meat to various vegetables and sauces.
 Based on your preferences, you can customize your Burger with options like hamburgers, pizza burgers, fish burgers, mushroom burgers, pork burgers, or veggie burgers.
 For convenience, you can buy burger patties from the store and make them at home for a healthier alternative.